Ahmed-MSanad/introduction-to-algorithms-book/Chapter_2_NOTES.md

       (since we multiply factorial by i in each iteration).
 Therefore, we can use this loop invariant to prove that the loop correctly computes the factorial of n.

+When the loop is a for loop, the moment at which we check the loop invariant just prior to the first iteration is immediately after the initial assignment to the loop-counter variable and just before the first test in the loop header.

 We must show three things about a loop invariant:
 **Initialization**: It is true prior to the first iteration of the loop.
 **Maintenance**   : If it is true before an iteration of the loop, it remains true before the next iteration.